 The Right to Buy scheme was introduced by the Housing Act of 1980 and amended by the Housing Act 1985.
 Tenants that qualify for right to buy will receive discount on the open market value of the property; the amount of discount is dependent upon the length of tenancy and the type of property.
 If a property is resold within five years of the purchase a proportion of the discount would have to be repaid.

-The Council is not required to buy back the properties, however the Council will consider all properties and make a decision on each individually.
+The Council is not required to buy back the properties, however we will consider all properties and make a decision on each individually.

-To enquire about Right to Buy Back, we will need the following...
+When you enquire about the Right to Buy Back, we will need the following: